ApryseSDK/pdftron-flutter/doc/api/API.md

 ```

 #### commitTool
-Commits the current tool, only available for multi-stroke ink and poly-shape.
+Commits the current tool.
+Only available for multi-stroke ink and poly-shape.

 Returns a Future.